Getting Started

 You can install additional Providers to extend Daytona’s capabilities and support a wide range of container management platforms and cloud hosting services.

-A Target refers to the specific destination or environment where your development setups, facilitated by various Providers, are deployed and managed.
-Providers define the method and technology used to create your environments, while Targets specify the precise location or platform where these environments will reside.
+A Target Configuration refers to the specific destination or environment where your development setup, facilitated by various Providers, is deployed and managed.
+Providers define the method and technology used to create your environments, while Targets Configurations specify the precise location or platform where these environments will reside.

-A Target can be a local machine, a remote server, or a cloud instance, and it can vary based on the chosen Provider.
-Targets offer the flexibility to deploy and manage environments across different platforms and accounts, all within the unified interface provided by Daytona.
+A Target Configuration can be a local machine, a remote server, or a cloud instance, and it can vary based on the chosen Provider.
+Target Configurations offer the flexibility to deploy and manage environments across different platforms and accounts, all within the unified interface provided by Daytona.

-- Run the following command to set a Target:
+- Run the following command to create a Target Configuration:

 -